GeekTrainer/help-desk-bot-lab/CSharp/exercise8-BackChannel.md

     }
     ```

-1. Update the `SubmitTicket` method in `RootDialog` to call the new `SendSearchToBackchannel` method when the bot receive the ticket's description.
+1. Update the `SubmitTicket` method to call the new `SendSearchToBackchannel` method when the bot receive the ticket's description.

     ```CSharp
     [LuisIntent("SubmitTicket")]